-The finite element analysis of the interaction process of the Twaron multilayer textile package of a bulletresistant vest against the 9mm bullet has been performed in LSDYNA by taking into account real geometries of interacting parts and real material properties.
+The finite element analysis of the interaction process of the Twaron multilayer textile package of a bullet-resistant vest against the 9mm bullet has been performed in LSDYNA by taking into account real geometries of interacting parts and real material properties.
 The size of the model was reduced to reasonable dimensions by presenting the yarns of the fabrics as narrow bands of a prescribed cross-section.

-This work can be regarded as primary stage of the model validation:
+This work can be regarded as primary stage of validation of the model:

-- the response of a single layer of the fabric to the uniaxial tension has been simulated and satisfactory coincidence of the obtained results against experimental ones has been demonstrated; - the process of shooting-through of one layer of the fabrics has been simulated and the main differences between the responses of the woven yarn model and the membrane model have been demonstrated.
+- The response of a single layer of the fabrics to the uniaxial tension has been simulated and satisfactory coincidence of the obtained results against experimental ones has been demonstrated; - The process of shooting-through of one layer of the fabrics has been simulated and the main differences between the responses of the woven yarn model and the membrane model have been demonstrated.
 The proper selection of model parameters enable to use the membrane model as the rough approximation, however, the obtained results depend on the element size and sometimes the model can work principally wrong.
-The woven yarn model is much more reliable in this sense; - the holdup of a bullet and the shooting-through processes have been simulated; - it has been demonstrated that for obtaining models close to the reality it is not sufficient to use the material properties determined by static or quazistatic experiments only.
+The woven yarn model is much more reliable in this sense; - The holdup of a bullet and the shooting-through processes have been simulated: - It has been demonstrated that for obtaining models close to reality it is not sufficient to use the material properties determined by static or quazi-static experiments only.
 The model can be improved by scaling the yield stress limit subject to the strain rate value.